zhangshanfen9/draft-zhang-dnsop-ns-selection/README.md

    Recent research has shown that some of these implementations suffer from security vulnerabilities.
 This document provides an in-depth analysis of nameserver selection utilized by mainstream DNS software and summarizes uncovered vulnerabilities.
-Furthermore, it provides recommendations to defend against these security and availability risks.
+It then provides recommendations for defending against these security and availability risks.
 Designers and operators of recursive resolvers can adopt these recommendations to improve the security and stability of the DNS.